PaddlePaddle/PaddleClas/deploy/hubserving/readme_en.md

 hub serving stop --port/-p XXXX
 ```
 - 2. Modify the code in the corresponding files, like `module.py` and `params.py`, according to the actual needs.
 For example, if you need to replace the model used by the deployed service, you need to modify model path parameters `cfg.model_file` and `cfg.params_file` in `params.py`.
 Of course, other related parameters may need to be modified at the same time.
 Please modify and debug according to the actual situation.
-It is suggested to run `module.py` directly for debugging after modification before starting the service test.
 - 3. Uninstall old service module
 ```shell
 hub uninstall clas_system